 CEMETERY: Land dedicated and used for the burial of the dead, which may include mausoleums, columbaria, memorials, scattering gardens for remains, and accessory chapel, office and storage structures located within cemetery boundaries.
 This definition does not include facilities for cremation.
 See also FUNERAL HOME.

+CHANNEL: An area that contains continuously or periodic flowing water that is confined by banks and a streambed.

+CHANNEL WIDTH (or bankfull width): The width of a stream channel when flowing at a bankfull discharge.
+The bankfull discharge is the flow of water that first overtops the natural banks.
+This flow occurs, on average, about once every 1 to 2 years.

 CLINIC: An office building used by members of the medical profession for the diagnosis and out-patient treatment of human ailments.

 CLUB, PRIVATE: Building or use catering exclusively to club members and their guests for recreational purposes and not operated primarily for profit.